mtthdz/PR-template/README.md

 ### Description ###

 Please provide a description of the problem you're solving, and an overview of the solution.

-PR's may be temporary, but toast is forever.
+And remember: PR's may be temporary, but toast is forever.